vighneshiyer/publications/papers/thesis/chapters/intro.typ

 There is also application level specialization - see Speedometer scores which use the P core at max sustained throughput.
 There is also the leakage power and core area tradeoff vs performance and dynamic power.
 All these complicating factors require careful uArch design.

-== Motivation

-== Hypothesis

-We want to combine short intervals with functional warmup and rtl simulation to demonstrate it is possible to do rtl first agile performance evaluation and iteration without the need for slow rtl simulations or performance models (that need another round of correlation and error analysis) or fpgas which are expensive, have long startup latency, and are difficult to provision

-\subsection{Our Proposal}

-% Sampled multi-level simulation!
-To achieve high throughput we will leverage simulation sampling techniques, but instead of using architectural simulators for performance metric estimation, we will use RTL simulators.
-We specifically employ a sampling methodology similar to SimPoint, but with functional warmup and shorter interval lengths.

-\subsubsection{Why Use RTL Simulators?}

-% Why multi-level simulation?
-Why not arch sim 2-level sim?
-Why go down to RTL?
-% Why not just go into perf simulators?
-% Don't want to design perf model and then design RTL to match that - what a waste, not agile!
-% Aren't "trends" enough?
-Not when we care about small IPC changes!
-The absolute number matters!
-% Miscorrelation vs RTL *compounds* over simulation time!
-% the correlation problem gets compounded 2x - sampling error + perf sim - RTL sim correlation errors
-% Also what are the special things we can get from RTL simulation that perf sim can't get us?

-Existing sampled simulators mix functional simulators and architectural simulators (e.g. gem5, Sniper, SST).
-We continue to use functional warmup models similar to those in architectural simulators, but we use RTL simulation for extracting performance metrics.

-\paragraph{What is the benefit of introducing RTL simulators into the mix?}

-For one, it has been shown that performance simulators can be wildly inaccurate\cite{arch_sim_considered_harmful, arch_sim_survey} and often have unbounded modeling errors in addition to sampling errors, while RTL simulation is cycle-accurate.
-Also, using RTL simulation for performance estimation means there is no need to perform correlation between the performance simulators and RTL.

-Having RTL also enables us to derive accurate PPA numbers for the SoC as a whole using a traditional synthesis flow, whereas performance simulators can at best give vague estimates.
-Since our flow already leverages sampled simulation for performance trace estimation, we can apply a similar flow to extrapolate a full power trace using post-RTL power estimation CAD tools.

-Finally, RTL simulators produce special collateral that cannot be produced from performance simulators, such as RTL-level waveforms and detailed microarchitectural events.
-Thus, we can obtain many short waveforms that reflect unique aspects of the simulated workloads, suitable for applications ranging from power modeling to coverpoint synthesis.

-\paragraph{Why was mixing RTL simulation with sampled simulation not attempted before?}

-% We can't try to 'fix' perf models.
-And in the new open source research era we have RTL! for every part of the system too! we can draw realistic conclusions finally! cite Chipyard, ESP, OpenPiton

-In order to use RTL simulation, you need to have RTL for the design point that you are trying to evaluate.
-In the past, this has been difficult since the only available open-source RTL was low quality, low performance, poorly parameterizable, and not extensible.
-Furthermore, to use RTL simulation with sampling requires a way to restore and resume simulation from architectural checkpoints: this can tightly couple the low-level state injection logic with a specific RTL design point.

-Recently, we have seen an explosion of design frameworks with high quality open-source RTL for every part of a complete SoC\cite{chipyard, open_esp, openpiton, xiangshan, pulpv2, blackparrot}.
-These design frameworks support extensive parameterization, easy integration of external RTL, and can leverage hardware compiler frameworks\cite{firrtl} to automate generation of state injection code.
-It has now become possible to leverage RTL for large workload simulation and microarchitectural design space exploration.

-\subsubsection{Why Use SimPoint-Style Sampling?}

-% fine time-granularity, high liklihood of unique traces, eventual ability to extrapolate across workloads via binary-agnostic embedding similarity

-SMARTs-style sampling only gives us a single number for a performance metric (e.g. IPC).
-While it can be more accurate and have statistical error bounds, the intervals chosen for simulation are often redundant (i.e. they have similar microarchitectural characteristics).
-When performing microarchitectural exploration, we often want a detailed view of IPC behaviors \textit{within} a workload's trace to, for example, diagnose pathological behaviors visible as unexpected IPC spikes.

-SimPoint-style sampling uses interval embeddings and clustering, so the intervals chosen for simulation are at least guaranteed to have unique basic block traversal patterns.
-This form of sampling gives us interval length time-granularity of the IPC trace.
-Furthermore, if we can develop binary-agnostic interval embeddings, it will allow the simulator to extrapolate performance metrics \textit{across workloads} which have intervals with similar embeddings.